Robert E. Wittes: Biography

-Wittes graduated from Harvard College in 1964 with a degree in chemistry and physics and then graduated cum laude from Harvard Medical School in 1968.
+Wittes graduated from Harvard College in 1964 with a degree in chemistry and physics.
+He graduated cum laude from Harvard Medical School in 1968.
 He completed an internship and residency in medicine at Beth Israel Hospital in Boston.
-He began his tenure with MSKCC in 1972 as a medical oncology fellow, rising over the next decade to Assistant Chief of its Solid Tumor Service.

-In 1983, Wittes joined the National Cancer Institute as head of the Cancer Therapy Evaluation Program.
+After starting a medical oncology fellowship at MSKCC in 1972, he served as Assistant Chief of the Solid Tumor Service for a decade.
+He transitioned to the National Cancer Institute in 1983 as head of the Cancer Therapy Evaluation Program.
 He became Director of the Division of Cancer Treatment and Diagnosis in 1995, to lead the NCI's programs in drug discovery and development, clinical trials, diagnostic imaging, radiotherapy, and molecular diagnosis.
 When he assumed the additional role of Deputy Director for Extramural Science in 1997, he became responsible for the oversight, integration, coordination and enhanced communication across all extramural programs of the National Cancer Institute.

 While at the NCI, Dr. Wittes was instrumental in establishing CancerNet, and the cancer clinical trials website, which offer the general public and health care professionals information about cancer, treatment and clinical trials.
 He also established NCI's Office of Cancer Complementary and Alternative Medicine in 1998.

-As Physician-in-Chief at MSKCC beginning in 2002, Wittes presided over a period of extraordinary growth in both its clinical and research programs.
-Because of his long clinical experience with MSKCC and a deep knowledge of new cancer therapeutics, gained while overseeing key elements of the nation's cancer research effort, he had the vision, skill and expertise to help guide the Center through this remarkable period.
+As Physician-in-Chief at MSKCC beginning in 2002, Wittes presided over a period of above average growth in both its clinical and research programs.
 His accomplishments as Physician-in-Chief at MSKCC include the establishment of the Human Oncology and Pathogenesis Program, the Survivorship Initiative, and the Quality of Care Initiative.
-He also oversaw the construction of major new clinical facilities that have enhanced the center's programs in Surgery, Pathology, Pediatrics, Imaging, and the treatment of a full range of cancers.
+He also oversaw the construction of new clinical facilities that have enhanced the center's programs in Surgery, Pathology, Pediatrics, Imaging, and the treatment of a full range of cancers.